psf/pyperf/doc/api.rst

    Raw samples are total for all loops.
 The :meth:`get_samples` method divides raw samples by :meth:`get_loops`.

-   By default, metadata is collected using :meth:`perf.metadata.collect_run_metadata`, pass a dictionary to *metadata* to not collect metadata.
+   Set *collect_metadata* to false to not collect system metadata.

 Benchmark